• Skip to primary navigation

 Pin17

+Do you find that supermarket tomatoes can be a bit bland?
+For something like this simple tomato tart with puff pastry, you really need good quality tomatoes – the sort that are packed with flavour.
+Ideally, they’ll be freshly picked from the garden, but at this time of year, that’s just not possible!
 I’ve been walking around London a great deal this year.
 Let’s face it, there’s been little else to do for large swathes of time.
-On the positive side this has meant that I discovered a beautiful Farmers’ Market only half an hours walk from home.
-On my first visit back in December I enquired of one of the stalls how long they had been there and it turned out to be six years!
+On the positive side, this has meant that I discovered a beautiful Farmers’ Market only half an hour’s walk from home.
+On my first visit back in December, I enquired of one of the stalls how long they had been there and it turned out to be six years!
 Six years and I hadn’t even been aware of its existence.
 A real treasure that has become a regular destination for me on Saturdays.

-I used ready-rolled puff pastry as it makes it even easier.
+I used ready-rolled puff pastry as it makes it even easier but of course, you could make your own.
 All topped with a mix of yellow plum and red cherry tomatoes which makes for a beautifully vibrant and tasty tart.
-And I found some beautiful Greek basil in the shops which I could resist.
+And I found some beautiful Greek basil in the shops which I couldn’t resist.

 tomato-tart-ingredients